singularityhub/singularity-hpc/shpc/main/modules/templates/docs.md

 In the above, the `<container>` directive will reference an actual container provided by the module, for the version you have chosen to load.
 An environment file in the module folder will also be bound.
-Note that although a container might provide custom commands, every container exposes unique exec, settings.singularity_shell, run, and inspect aliases.
+Note that although a container might provide custom commands, every container exposes unique exec, shell, run, and inspect aliases.
 For anycommands above, you can export:

  - SINGULARITY_OPTS: to define custom options for singularity (e.g., --debug)